stephsingler/coding-challenge-update/README.md

-# InMotion Challenge
+# Movie Collection Web App
-InMotion Web Coding Challenge
+Savea list of all my favorite movies

 ### Overview
 * Create a webpage that manages a home movie collection.
-* Users should be able to add a new movie & input: Title, Genre, Rating, Actors, Year.
+* Users scan add a new movie & input: Title, Genre, Rating, Actors, Year.
-* Users should be able to delete a movie.
+* Users can delete a movie.
-* Users should be able to see a list of all movies.
+* Users scan see a list of all movies.
-* Users should be able to update a movie.
+* Users can update a movie.
-* Users should be able to search for a movie by title
+* Users can search for a movie by title, genre, actors, year...
 ### Libraries
 * This SPA was created with Reactjs
 ### Dependencies